aditya-hulk/RangaMicro1/boot_micro_readme.md

 		//which calss this.getClass() - ye class ki method hai
 		//konsi method hai..retriveAllUsers()

+		//This is updated when i use spring 3.2.4
+		//WebMvcLinkBuilder linkBuilder = WebMvcLinkBuilder.linkTo(this.getClass(), retrieveAllUser(),0);

 		WebMvcLinkBuilder linkBuilder = linkTo(methodOn(this.getClass()).retriveAllUsers());

+//This is updated when i use spring 3.2.4
+		//WebMvcLinkBuilder linkBuilder = WebMvcLinkBuilder.linkTo(this.getClass(), retrieveAllUser(),0);

 		//3
 		//Add the link to entity model